 I think that it is the landscape of suburban Swansea – the suburban outskirts where the built and natural environments meet – rather than a truly ‘wild’ Welsh landscape that has had a more significant influence.

 Robert: You grew up in Wales, which as we know has a beautiful and ‘wild’ landscape containing many mountains and stretches of coast and which is visited by many tourists each year.
-I feel that where we come from, the very environment
+I feel that where we come from, the very environment itself, helps shape our cultural identity.
+Do you feel that the landscape and environment of your youth has had an influence on you as an artist and the paintings you produce?

 Geraint: I moved to Swansea when I was one year old.
 Both my parents are Welsh speakers – my mother grew up in rural West Wales and my dad in a small pit village called Garnant.
 Welsh culture had a major influence on my work when I was a student.
-During my BA in
+During my BA in Manchester I drew upon the poetry of Dylan Thomas and Vernon Watkins and the paintings of Ceri Richards.
+I think that immersing myself in the culture of my hometown helped me make sense of leaving home and establishing a sense of my independent identity.

 Not long after I left college, I decided to turn my attention to other things but the influence of Wales is still there with references to the Big Apple snack shop in the Mumbles, a car park at the foot of Snowdon, an end-of-pier amusement attraction in Llandudno, the dinosaur park in Dan-yr-Ogof, and a model village in Anglesey.
 I think that it is the landscape of suburban Swansea – the suburban outskirts where the built and natural environments meet – rather than a truly ‘wild’ Welsh landscape that has had a more significant influence.